Shinmera/trivial-main-thread/README.md

 In the case where the main thread /is/ the evaluating thread, no additional threads are started, and the runner used will simply directly run tasks.

+## Supported Implementations

+* Allegro
+* CCL
+* CMUCL
+* Clasp
+* ECL
+* LispWorks
+* MKCL
+* SBCL

+The following are explicitly unsupported:

+* ABCL --- By default the JVM steals the main thread and does not give it to you.
+If you want to use ABCL on OS X, you'll have to figure out how to make ABCL launch on thread0.
+* Corman --- This implementation does not even give access to a thread listing.

 ## Also See

 * [Simple-tasks](https://shinmera.github.io/simple-tasks) For remote task running.